 Marketing strategy

-It wouldn’t make sense to start a laser engraving business before you figure out a marketing strategy.
+It wouldnโt make sense to start a laser engraving business before you figure out a marketing strategy.
 As an entrepreneur, you must be ready to perform meticulous market analysis in order to understand all the important market forces in your market segment.
 Understanding the important marketing aspects will help you carve out a niche that you can then target with your products.

-Without this step, it will be practically impossible to garner your share of sales once you start producing your laser engraved products.
+Without this step, it will be practically impossible to garner your share of sales once you start producing your laser-engraved products.
 Additionally, analyzing the market will also help you to determine your pricing strategy.

 Knowing what your competition is charging and how that is affecting their sales can help you know the possible pricing points to work with.
-Understand the market dynamics will also help you to understand the potential to grow your laser engraving business with time.
+Understanding the market dynamics will also help you to understand the potential to grow your laser engraving business with time.

 But in addition to this, some people prefer selling their products directly from their own websites.
-This is actually the most profitable route because you won’t be sharing any of the profits with an intermediary.
+This is actually the most profitable route because you wonโt be sharing any of the profits with an intermediary.
 You can use Google to search for any competitors who are selling products on their own websites.

 For instance, you must differentiate your products to give your customers extra value in order to convince them to buy from you.
 You could also use geographical locations to segment your market.
-If you do not want to ship products outside the state or country, then you will have to segment the market to the number of customers within the geographical location.
+If you do not want to ship products outside the state or country, then you will have to segment the market into the number of customers within the geographical location.

-• How are your products different from those of your competitors?
+- How are your products different from those of your competitors?

-• What extra value will you offer to your customers?
+- What extra value will you offer to your customers?

-• What customer needs will your products will meet?
+- What customer needs will your products will meet?

 The last question is perhaps the most important for your marketing strategy.
-Don’t just create a product because you think it looks good.
-People will naturally admire something that looks good but that doesn’t necessarily mean they will spend money on it.
+Donโt just create a product because you think it looks good.
+People will naturally admire something that looks good but that doesnโt necessarily mean they will spend money on it.

 However, everyone is more than happy to spend money on a product that meets a need they have.
-The aesthetics of the product should not be the main selling point but more of an added value – the main point should be to meet a specific need.
+The aesthetics of the product should not be the main selling point but more of an added value โ the main point should be to meet a specific need.
 If you can figure that out, you are almost guaranteed to have a profitable laser engraving business.

 Pricing strategy

-In addition to preparing a marketing strategy, you must also think of the pricing strategy you want to adopt.
 Your pricing strategy will have a direct impact on the success or failure of your laser engraving business so you want to get it right from the very onset.

 Before you develop a pricing strategy, you need to find out what your competition is charging.